Now Buddha tells us the truth about the world.

 Harischandra Kaviratna renders it: “Let no one follow a degraded course of existence.”
 All of us are born into a degraded environment, because ignorance rules the world, but it is up to us to resist and rise above it to lead the noble–aryan–life.
 A true aryan never “lets nature take its course,” but takes charge and directs the course of his life according to his intelligent understanding.

 Do not indulge in a careless attitude.
 There are so many pitfalls for the beginner and the seasoned traveller on the path, and many of them seem of little importance, undramatic and easy to ignore.
 But they are as deadly as the obviously destructive ones.
 Simple carelessness is one of them–just not being vigilant or intent on following the disciplines and principles of spiritual life.
-I have known people who bragged about “not bothering,” with this or that discipline or observance, thinking they were being sensible and sophisticated.
+I have known people who bragged about not bothering with this or that discipline or observance, thinking they were being sensible and sophisticated.
 But today their lives are devoid of spiritual content altogether.
-They have joined the ranks of the “used to do” and “used to be” people who have nothing but a sadly aborted past.
-If eternal vigilance is the price of political freedom (according to George Washington), so also is spiritual freedom and its pursuit.
+They have joined the ranks of the used-to-do and used-to-be people who have nothing but a sadly aborted past.
+If eternal vigilance is the price of political freedom according to Thomas Jefferson, so also is spiritual freedom and its pursuit.

 Harischandra Kaviratna translates: “Nor live in indolence.”
 Spiritual laziness is equally harmful.